vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Affected heroes will be under effect of Visions spell, revealing information of enemy objects in specific range

 - val: multiplier to effect range.
 Information is revealed within (val \* hero spell power) range
+- subtype:
-- subtype: 0 - reveal information on monsters, 1 - reveal information on heroes, 2 - reveal information on towns
+- - visionsMonsters: reveal information on monsters,
+- - visionsHeroes: reveal information on heroes,
+- - visionsTowns: reveal information on towns

 ### BLOCK_MAGIC_BELOW